 It’s important for coaches to keep in mind that certain exercises may be inappropriate for players of certain ages.
 It’s wise for very young and older players to speak to their doctors before doing certain exercises.
 Conversely, more mature athletes who are in peak condition and injury-free may need to incorporate weight training into their routines for maximal results.

-Soccer Protective Headgear Can Minimize Ball Heading Injury Risks
+Soccer Protective Headgear May Reduce Ball Heading Injury Risks

-The third component of safe ball heading is protective gear, especially for younger players, protective helmets can play an important role in reducing one’s head injury risk.
-Research has shown positive results.
+The third component of safe ball heading is protective gear, especially for younger players, protective helmets may play a valuable role in reducing one’s head injury risk.
+While more research needs to be conducted, some recent research has shown encouraging results.

 For example, Virginia Tech released a “Soccer Headgear Ratings” study - the first of its kind.
-The study’s data indicated that headgear can minimize the force of head impacts, whether that be from heading the ball or accidentally colliding with another player.
+The study’s data indicated that headgear can minimize the force of head-to-head impacts due to accidentally colliding with another player.